What the Bandwidth Depends On

 In addition, your device must be able to keep up with the potential of your internet connection.
 If your device is outdated or the software and operating system are not up to date, your internet speed may be affected.

-The advantages of a wireless router are both a boon and a bane.
-Many devices can be connected to the internet, which is perfect for an entirely connected household, but at the same time it has a significant impact on the speed you end up with for each application.
-Thus, when choosing your data plan, the number of people or devices using your internet connection is one of the most crucial factors.
-If you are streaming and surfing as a single person, relatively few Mbps are sufficient, while more are required if you are several people in the same household.
+The advantages of a WLAN router are both a blessing and a curse.
+Numerous devices can be connected to the internet.
+While this is perfect for an all-round connected household, it also means a significant reduction in the speed you end up getting for each individual application.
+So when choosing your data plan, the number of people or devices using your internet connection is one of the most crucial factors.
+If you’re streaming and surfing as a single person, relatively few Mbps will suffice, while more will be required if there are several people.

-A central positioning of the router is essential for a smooth Internet connection.
-It should be in a place where the signal can be impaired as little as possible.
-Even the best router is powerless if it is hidden between a sofa, cupboard and a chest of drawers.
+Free and central positioning of the router is essential for a smooth Internet connection.
+It should be in a place where the signal can be affected as little as possible.
+Hidden between the sofa, cupboard and chest of drawers, even the best router is powerless.

-If you are not surfing via fibre or cable network, but via mobile internet, obstacles between you and the nearest mobile phone antenna can also hinder the connection.
+If you are not surfing via fiber optic or cable network, but via mobile Internet, obstacles between you and the nearest mobile phone antenna can also hinder the connection.
 The further away you are from the mobile phone antenna, the weaker the signal strength.
-If the signal has to overcome hills, buildings and finally the insulation of your home on its way to you, the speed is slowed down even more.
-If too many people need an internet connection at peak times, the mobile phone antenna can also become congested and the speed will decrease.
+If the signal has to overcome hills, buildings and finally the insulation of your home on the way to you, the speed will be further slowed down.
+If too many people rely on an internet connection at peak times, the mobile phone antenna may also be overloaded and the speed will suffer.

 Although it is not possible to eliminate all disturbing factors, it can help to be aware of them in case the internet connection should go down.